gradchen/eth_brute_force/README.md

-# A demonstrating program that try to brute force from ETH private key to ETH address matching
+# Brute-forcing an Ethereum private key to find a matching Ethereum address

 Brute-forcing an Ethereum private key to find a matching Ethereum address is a highly inefficient and impractical approach due to the sheer size of the search space and the cryptographic strength of the Ethereum system.
 Ethereum private keys are 256-bit numbers, which results in a search space of 2^256 possible private keys.
 This makes brute-forcing infeasible with current technology.